Instagram Tips & Strategies

 2. In the Ad setup section, choose Use existing post.

-3. Under Ad creative, click on Select post.
+3. Under Ad creative, click Select post.

 Best Practices for a Smooth Collaboration